Skip to Main Content

 Articles

-The following articles all give good brief overviews of what qualitative research is and what kind of methods are involved.
+From across a range of disciplines, the following articles all provide good but brief overviews of what qualitative research is and what kind of methods are involved.

 Fossey, E., C. Harvey, F. McDermott, and L. Davidson.
 (2002) "Understanding and Evaluating Qualitative Research."
 Australian and New Zealand Journal of Psychiatry 36(6): 717-732.